alemelis/autonomous-car/pid-control/README.md

 ![alt][image6]

-However, in the curves, the error starts accumulating and the car excessively wobbles in the following part
+The car even follows the bends in the most difficult tract of the circuit

 ![alt][image7]

-A large D term (`tau_D=10`) effectively neglects small CTE and avoids wobbling in curves; the car successfully completes a lap of the circuit.

-![alt][image8]

 ### Parameters selection

 The final values for each PID term (`tau_P=0.25, tau_I=0.0025, tau_D=10`) were found by trial and error by following my understanding of the algorithm.
-The approach I followed is similar to the one described in the above section.
+The approach I followed is similar to the one described in the above section (the iterations are show as comments in `src/main.cpp`).
 I then tried to fine tune the parameters to achieve a smoother driving in bends.
 A video of the final run can be found [here](https://youtu.be/KujZrGhdTf4)